 turns people’s heads and convinces many who would not have otherwise

 believed in Jesus.
-Ironically, witnessing miracles has no lasting impact; twenty years later it becomes a distant
+Ironically though, witnessing miracles does not have a lasting impact; twenty years later it becomes a distant

-memory that has no real bearing on anyone, except that it gave them
+memory that no longer has a bearing on their lives, except that it gave them

-reason to believe in Jesus at the time, and now their faith twenty years later
+reason to believe in Jesus, and their faith twenty years later

-is still vibrant and powerful.
+is still vibrant.
 Those who witness miracles see it as an

 external proof of God, but those who are born of the Spirit have the

-witness in themselves, which is far more convincing than any miracle.
+witness in themselves, which is far more convincing than miracles.

 (71ab) Authority >>